 A doctoral degree is often required before an individual can secure a neuroscience job, according to the Society for Neuroscience.
 For students interested in neuroscience, many universities offer PhD programs.
 A doctorate degree takes time, is intellectually demanding, and can take up to nine years to complete; however, a career in neuroscience can be very rewarding.

-Neuroscientists work in prestigious hospitals, universities, and are frequently hired the government.
+Neuroscientists work in prestigious hospitals, universities, and are frequently hired by the government.
 Because of the vast knowledge that neuroscience professionals accumulate, working in the field opens doors to other occupations in the healthcare industry.